byenat/byenatOS/README.md

 **⭐ If this project helps you, please give us a Star!**

-*Let's build the personalized application ecosystem for the AI era together* 🚀
+*Building the personalized AI ecosystem for the AI era* 🚀

 </div>